Becoming a better leader is the most effective way to boost team performance.

 3) Encourage Constant, Transparent Communication

-Affiliative leaders manage their team with a people-first approach, which requires everyone to have access to the knowledge they need to succeed.
+Affiliative leaders manage their teams with a people-first approach, which requires everyone to have access to the knowledge they need to succeed.

 Here are some steps you can take to ensure your team engages in constant, transparent communication: